dabrahams/magoo/DesignNotes.md

 ### The AST

-The AST is the central data structure for that everything after lexical analysis operates on.
+The AST (AST.swift) is the central data structure for that everything after lexical analysis operates on, so is key for understanding the rest of the system.

 #### Node Equality and Identity